arjunamuhammadmalik/Ecommerce_Transactions_Analysis_BigQuery/README.md

 # 📊 E-Commerce Transactions Analysis with Google BigQuery

 ## 📌 Overview
-This project contains SQL queries used to analyze e-commerce transactions using **Google BigQuery**.
-The dataset includes customer purchases, store performance, product sales, and revenue insights.
+This project contains SQL queries used to analyze e-commerce transactions using Google BigQuery.
+It is a study case from the Data Analytics Mini Course by RevoU.
+The dataset includes customer purchases, store performance, product sales, and revenue insights, providing valuable business intelligence for decision-making.

 ## 📂 Dataset
 The dataset consists of e-commerce transactions with the following columns: